evan-erdos/trail-of-cthulhu/story/act-0/seq-2/scene-0.md

 ~~~
 INT.
 OBSERVATORY ATRIUM - NIGHT

-A group of STUDENTS enter the Observatory,
+A group of STUDENTS enter the building,
 and find the PROFESSOR scribbling away in a little black book.
 He takes notice of them, and stands.